-The has highly positive net exports in the international trade of machinery-related products.
-In turn, these cashflows indicate the UK’s strong competitive advantages under the machinery including computers product category.
+The has highly positive net exports in the international trade of pharmaceuticals and related products.
+In turn, these cashflows indicate the EU’s strong competitive advantages under the pharmaceuticals category.

 Below are exports from the EU that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on EU-exported goods trail the European Union’s spending on imported products.